By Asher DeMetz

 Where to go from here

-November may be Critical Infrastructure Security and Resilience Month, but this is something organisations should always be paying attention to.
+November may be Critical Infrastructure Security and Resilience Month, but this is something organizations should always be paying attention to.
 For, as the Department of Homeland Security notes: “The security and resilience of this critical infrastructure is vital to not only public confidence, but also to the Nation’s safety, prosperity and well-being.”

 All industries need to do a better job eliminating vulnerabilities within their networks while making sure they’re truly segmented with physical air gaps.
 There is no reason critical utilities should be connected to the Internet.